swarrington1/swarrington1.github.io/_pages/cv.md

 Awards
 ======
-* UoN Graduate School, Mar-May 2019
+* UoN Graduate School, March-May 2019
-* MRC Supplementary Funding, Mar 2018
+* MRC Supplementary Funding, March 2018 - Funding the visit to the Anticevic Lab
-* IPEM funding, Mar 2017
+* IPEM funding, March 2017
-* NUH Charity Staff Development, Oct-Dec 2016
+* NUH Charity Staff Development, October-December 2016 - Funding the visit to the Department of Mechanical Engineering, Tianjin University
-* IPEM Travel Award, Nov 2015
+* IPEM Travel Award, November 2015

 Other
 ======